Ankhee/ndim_forceatlas/README.md

-NDim_ForceAtlas2
+ndim_forceatlas
 ===========

-NDim_ForceAtlas2 is an implementation of Gephi's ForceAtlas2 algorithm in Python 3, with option of specifying number of output dimensions.
+ndim_forceatlas is an implementation of Gephi's ForceAtlas2 algorithm in Python 3, with option of specifying number of output dimensions.

 This package also includes a dimension-agnostic implementation